My primary area of interest include Approximation Algorithms.

 - Principal Investigator, University Research Grant for project titled "Analysis of Gene Expression Data using Bi-Clustering Ensemble Technique" March 2010 - March 2013.
 Completed.

-- Principal Investigator, University Research Grant for project titled "Approximation Algorithms for Replica Placement Problem" October, 2014 onwards.
+- Principal Investigator, University Research Grant for project titled "Approximation Algorithms for Replica Placement Problem" October, 2014 -2015. completed

 - Approximation Algorithms for Replica Placement Problem: Anshul Aggarwal, Sachin Sharma (Jointly with Yogish Sabharwal)